 After Gairibas, you have to walk several kilometers uphill which can be a little difficult for beginners.
 But once you get used to it, the scenario will change.
 After trekking 7 kilometers, you will reach Kalipokhri (10400 ft).
 Here, you need to stay overnight.
-There are a very few homestays at Kalipokhri that offer good accommodation and food.
+There are very few homestays at Kalipokhri that offer good accommodation and food.
 Please remember that at this place, there is no electricity available.
-So keep your power banks, mobile phones or cameras fully charged before leaving Tumling.
+So keep your power banks, mobile phones, or cameras fully charged before leaving Tumling.

 In the next early morning, go to witness the sunrise near the sacred lake of Kalipokhri.
 Some individuals may tell you that it is not worth it.
 But it can be an amazing experience if you are lucky.

 Afterward, get back to the homestay and after completing breakfast, start for Sandakphu.
 The trail to Sandakphu is mainly on the constructed roads.
 But there are some shortcuts and alternative routes that guides know very well.
 The last one hour to Sandakphu is much steeper and beginners may find it slightly difficult.
 But do not worry, it’s just a matter of time.
 Rather look around the extraordinary natural beauty around.